 I have been in the middle of two brothers fighting over an old ashtray in the living room — and it wasn’t about value, they just wanted to win.
 For us, it is very much about being a mediator for the family.
 I am surprised how nice it can be for families just to have people to make a decision, that this makes sense, and nobody loses face in the argument.
 That turns it into a win-win.
 If there is any dysfunction in a family, it comes out in these transitions.
 When I got into the industry I found that people, more than just having someone sell their stuff, need someone to take the emotional burden and back-breaking physical labor off their plate, so that they can focus on closure.

-I was lucky with my mom’s estate; my sister Bonnie did the bulk of the work, we never fought over anything, and in the end I think it will work out well for us.
-But as someone who makes my living online, it was pretty silly of me not to think of the online options available.
-Don't make the same mistake, and check out Everything But The House (EBTH.com), which operates in 27 cities and has a new service for larger estates that can operate anywhere, and MaxSold, which offers a slightly different service, and who I wish I had contacted earlier than I did.
+I was really lucky with my mom’s estate; my sister Bonnie did the bulk of the work, we never fought over anything, and in the end it worked out wonderfully.
+But if you don't have a great local auction house, check out Everything But The House (EBTH.com), which operates in 27 cities and has a new service for larger estates that can operate anywhere.